kcampos/Kuali-Sakai-Functional-Test-Automation-Framework/README.md

 # See the RDocs for the AutoConfig class, for more detail
 @config = AutoConfig.new

+# Create a class instance variable for the AutoConfig's browser variable.
+# (highly recommended that you use "@browser" as the variable name)
+@browser = @config.browser

-# Create an instance of the SakaiOAE class...
+# Create an instance of the SakaiOAE class, passing it the @browser object...
 @sakai = SakaiOAE.new @browser

 # Log in to Sakai OAE with "username" and "password"...